Mercedes Aguirre is a scholar who works on Greek mythology. She is also a writer of novels and short stories.

 - Short story Verdades y mentiras, published in Proyecto Sherezade, University of Manitoba

 She won the 1st Literary Competition Corcel Negro with her book La pared y otros cuentos de lo extraño y lo sobrenatural.

-Amongst other activites, Mercedes runs workshops and courses on creative writing, and is currently planning a book on the subject.See profile at the Escritores Complutenses in Madrid
+Amongst other activites, Mercedes runs workshops and courses on creative writing.See profile at the Escritores Complutenses in Madrid